Please note that we DO NOT have any vacancies for volunteers at present.

-We receive over 3,000 native animals for our care each year, and we always welcome new volunteers to help out.
+We receive over 3,000 native animals for our care each year, which we would be unable to care for without the remarkable help from volunteers.
 Volunteering is enriching for people of all ages.
 Anyone with an interest in helping wildlife will have an opportunity to learn more about what different species of animals eat, where they live, and how they fit in the picture of urban WA.

 Animal care – Cleaning cages, feeding and treating sick and injured animals, providing enrichment, and more.
 Our Clinic Manager and Animal Care Team are top notch and offer training in triage, handling, and preparing animals for release back into the wild.
 We can also provide specialty training for work with Black Cockatoos, Waterbirds, Marsupials and Macropods, and Reptiles.